 Methadone should not be taken with benzodiazepines or alcohol due to the danger of significant respiratory depression.
 If you take benzodiazepines or other medications, speak to your medical provider before starting a methadone treatment program.

 CATC offers methadone as a treatment option in all our facilities across the country.
 Our CARE team is dedicated to providing comprehensive care plans for every patient on the road to recovery.
-If you’re struggling with opioid addiction, please contact us online or call 1-877-937-2282 to find a treatment centre near you.
+If you’re struggling with opioid addiction, please contact us online via the form below or call 1-877-937-2282 to find a treatment centre near you.